ljwobker/jumpstamper/README.md

 the script tries to at least *loosely* follow the ffmpeg config model, where you have an input file, a set of operations/transformations on that file, and an output file.
 A set of command line options and/or profiles are used to control the behavior.

-### OPTIONS ###

-There are quite a few, but the idea is we wanted to be able to put all the possibilities into a single command.

-`-i, --input_file` : the input file.

-`-o, --output_file` : the output file.
-Note that unlike ffmpeg, jumpstamper has an explicit option to define the output file.

-`-s, --stamp` : (*optional*) take the input file and "stamp" it with frame numbers.
-These can then be used to determine the frame numbers for parameters such as the exit frame or slate frame.

-`-ef, --exit_frame` : (*optional*) the frame number of the exit from the original input video, (i.e. when the timer for a scoring jump begins)

-`-sf, --slate_frame` : (*optional*, default=0) the frame number (from the original input video) of a readable slate for competition/scoring jumps -- or just a fun camera geek or still if you're into that sort of thing...

-`-st, --slate_time` : (*optional*, default=3 if slate_frame is used, 0 otherwise) duration of the slate frame.

-`-ft, --freeze_time` : (*optional*, default=0) duration of the freeze frame.
-At the end of working time, the script will "freeze-frame" the video.
-Generally used to determine if the formation at the end of working time is complete or not.

-`-lt, --leadin_time` : (*optional*, default=0) duration of the lead-in to the exit.

-`-wt, --working_time` : (*optional*, default=0) duration of working time for the jump.  (e.g. 35s for 4-way FS, 50s for 8-way, etc.).
-If `working_time` is set to zero, no timer is displayed for that jump.
-This can be useful if you just want to trim down a video without caring exactly when the exit is.

-`-jt, --jump_time` : (*optional*, default=60) duration of the output jump video.
-Useful for trimming unnecessary video from the end of the jump/file.

-`-ovr, --overlay_prof` : (*optional*) a profile that describes what various overlay elements (such as the counter/clock, the jump name, the team name, etc.) are present, their parameters (color, size, etc.) and where they are overlaid on the video.
-These are a combination of script parameters as well as options that are fed to the various ffmpeg filters.

-`-enc, --encoder_prof` : (*optional*)  (*advanced users*) an encoder profile is a set of options used to encode/transcode the video file.
-This includes things like the output resolution, the output quality, and the output codec.

-`-an, --annotation` : (*optional*, default=None) the string to use for the annotation block of the overlay.
-This could be something like the jump sequence, the team name, the videographer credits, etc.

-`-xls, --excel_sheet` : If present, parse the given file (must be in .xlsx format).
-The first row MUST be a valid set of parameters such as "--exit_frame" and "--working_time".
-Each subsequent row is processed as a single jump with the corresponding parameters passed directly to the script.

-If you wish to modify a profile or layout, I strongly suggest making a copy of an existing one and working from that!

 ### EXAMPLES ###

 ---